What are Reusable Medical Devices?

 This website focuses on critical and semi-critical medical devices that are intended for reuse after reprocessing.

-These devices are designed and labeled for multiple uses and are reprocessed by thorough cleaning and high-level disinfection or sterilization between patients.
+These devices are designed and labeled for multiple uses and are reprocessed by thorough cleaning followed by high-level disinfection or sterilization between patients.
 They are made of materials that can withstand repeated reprocessing, including manual brushing and the use of chemicals.

 Some examples of reusable medical devices are: